glcapps/ContextInterfaceApplications/README.md

 ## Failure Modes and Pressure Points
 	25. Context Bloat vs Context Loss

 	Context bloat and context loss are opposing failure modes.
 Over-inclusion dilutes signal, increases interference, raises cost, and slows iteration; under-inclusion omits required state and causes incorrect reasoning or invalid actions.
 Design per-step context with minimal sufficient data, ordered by importance and role.
 Use summaries for history, not raw logs.
 Treat inclusion as a budgeted architectural decision, not a convenience.
 Good signs are step-local state, explicit action scope, and visible constraints; warning signs are giant accumulated prompts, hidden rules, and all tools exposed at once.
+Clean context boundaries also make switching safer by clearing residual task clutter instead of carrying chore confusion from one application surface into the next.

 	26. Structure Collapse During Serialization